njrey/marginelle/README.md

 Book-notes app to help readers keep track of characters, events, organizations, and relationships
 ## Reasoning
 This app is mostly a place to learn some technologies that I'm not as familiar with.
 As a full stack developer, I work daily with front-end frameworks and api frameworks.
 I have the opportunity to work with Python (FastAPI) quite often, and for front-end, I've used react router and NextJS.
 I'm hoping this project will give me the opportunity to explore some new technologies
-### Tanstack
-I haven't used these tools professionally, but I appreciate the way Tanstack approaches front-end code.
-Their tools feel more composable and lightweight as opposed to something like NextJS.
-#### Tanstack/React Query
-I've used useSWR to handle more complex data fetching and caching in the, so I'm excited to try out another data-fetching library.
-I'm already noticing many similarities, but I do feel like the Tanstack Query API is more intuitive.
-#### Tanstack Router
+### Tanstack Router
 I've used React Router and NextJS in the past, so Tanstack Router will be new for me.
 I think I'm already addicted to the concept of **type-safe routing**.
+### LiveStore
+I'm migrating to LiveStore to explore local-first architecture and event sourcing.
+LiveStore provides offline-first reactive state management with SQLite, automatic sync across devices/tabs, and a CQRS event-sourced pattern.
+This eliminates much of the traditional backend API layer and moves state management to the edge.
 ### NestJS
 I've used several backend languages (Java, PHP, Python), and many different API frameworks.
 Currently I've been enjoying FastAPI.
 I would like to get more experience with the Node ecosystem, so I decided on NestJS.
 I was torn between NestJS and Hono since Hono is so lightweight.
 In the end, I went with NestJS since it seems to be a commonly used enterprise solution.
-### Drizzle ORM
-I've heard a lot of discussion around Prisma and Drizzle.
-Though Prisma seems to have a larger community, I'd like to try out Drizzle since I like the query syntax and the docs seem well-organized.
 ### SQLite
 I have always used Postgres in my professional career.
 I know it's a bit heavier but I feel like it's often talked about as one of the most scalable options.
 Even for hobby projects, I always used Postgres since I was already familiar with it.
 Now that I've used SQLite, I can see why people choose it.
 It seems to handle everything Postgres handles, and it's been extremely easy to interact with the database and back things up.
 Eventually, I may have use of Postgres's scalability, but for a small project, SQLite has been great.
 ## Tooling
 ### Frontend
 - React
-- Tanstack- Router, Query
+- Tanstack Router
+- LiveStore (local-first state management with SQLite)
+- Effect (functional programming library)
 - Tailwind v4
 - shadcn/ui
 - Vite
 ### Backend
+- Cloudflare Workers (LiveStore sync server with Durable Objects)
+- Wrangler (Cloudflare dev tools)
+- D1 (Cloudflare's SQLite database)
-- NestJS (Fastify)
+- NestJS (Fastify) - being phased out in favor of LiveStore
-- Drizzle ORM + SQLite
 ### Tooling
 - pnpm
 - Turborepo